yifeiy3/SmartappAnalysis/README.md

 This app only works for simple smartapps with relationships `if A happens then B happen` due to limitations in parsing.
 We would like to work into supporting more complicated relationships.
 We would like to add support to more complicated smartapps with more complicated conditionals in the future.
-One example for such is smartapp with rules `if A or C happens then B happen`
+One example for such is smartapp with rules `if A or C happens then B happen`.
+This can be done by expanding our language in lexing and parsing when building our AST.